Högskolan i Skövde

 National Category

-Social Sciences Interdisciplinary Human Geography Business Administration
+Peace and Conflict Studies Other Social Sciences not elsewhere specified Human Geography Business Administration

 Research subject